programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

     # What proportion of the joint corpus is made up of the candidate author's tokens?
     author_share = len(federalist_by_author_tokens[author]) / len(joint_corpus)

-    # Now, let's look at the 500 most common words in the candidate author's corpus
+    # Now, let's look at the 500 most common words and compare the number of times they can be
-    # and compare the number of times they can be observed to what would be expected if the author's papers
+    # observed in the candidate author's corpus to what we would have expected to find if
-    # and the Disputed papers were both random samples from the same distribution.
+    # the author's papers and the Disputed papers had all been written by the same person.
     chisquared = 0
     for word,joint_count in most_common: